|CNY Hiking HOME PAGE||Central Adirondacks||NCT - Siamese Ponds Wilderness|

 Hour Pond Trail - (1.6 miles), from its intersection with the East Puffer Pond Trail to Hour Pond.

-Cisco Brook Trail aka Long Pond Trail - (2.8 miles) from the Cisco Brook Trailhead at the end of Elm Lake Road past the junction of the Kunjamuk Trail to Long Pond.
+Cisco Creek Trail aka Long Pond Trail - (2.8 miles) from the Cisco Brook Trailhead at the end of Elm Lake Road past the junction of the Kunjamuk Trail to Long Pond.

 Auger Falls Trail - (1.2 miles) from the east side of NY 30 to Auger Falls (west side).
 This is a loop trail.